-Executive Committee nmittee appointed by the Board and shall Mr. Aqeel Raees Executive / Non Independent consist of Chairman and minimum two members of the Board.
-The Executive Committee shall act on Mr. Adel Salman Kanoo Non-Executive / Independent behalf of the Board of Directors to determine matters which, in the Mr. Sharif Mohd Ahmadi Non-Executive / Independent judgement of Board, do not a special meet should not be next schedule judgement of the Chairman of the Board, do not warrant convening a special meeting of the Board but should not be postponed until the next scheduled meeting of the Board.
-Mr. Garfield Jones Executive / Non Independent
+Executive Committee The Executive Committee shall be appointed by the Board and shall consist of Chairman and minimum two members of the Board.
+The Executive Committee shall act on behalf of the Board of Directors to determine matters which, in the judgement of the Chairman of the Board, do not warrant convening a special meeting of the Board but should not be postponed until the next scheduled meeting of the Board.